Deadline: July 17, 2023

 - Applicant should be at least 20 years of age (or will be turning 20 in the upcoming semester) and a resident of British Columbia (current or once classes begin);

-- Experience of mental illness or significant substance use challenge;
+- Have experience of mental illness or significant substance use challenge;

-- Preference will be given to students facing financial hardships, especially due to COVID-19 and those who may not be eligible for other funding;
+- Preference will be given to students facing financial hardships, and those who may not be eligible for other funding;

 - Entering the second, third or fourth year of an undergraduate program or any stage of a graduate program at a designated British Columbia university or college;